ETO Logo

 • Daniel Chou: Chinese-language data parsing and normalization

-• James Dunham: Article classifier development, field of study modeling, citation percentile calculation
+• James Dunham: Article classifier development, field of study modeling, citation percentile calculation, organizational entity resolution, metadata merge

-• Jennifer Melot: Article linkage, data pipeline automation and scaling
+• Jennifer Melot: Article linkage, metadata merge, data orchestration

 • Ilya Rahkovsky: Article linkage, metadata merge